AFLProjects/White-Balance-Automation/README.md

 **Polishing**

 And finally we check brigthness and the drakness of image.
-We then use the exposure and shadows to match the desired look and apply mask to improve even more.
+We then use the exposure and shadows to match the desired look and apply a mask to improve even more.

 **How to Contribute**
 ---